deepcausality-rs/sites/web/content/en/blog/lf-announcement.md

 DeepCausality, with its focus on computational causality, stands to bring about transformative changes in dynamic systems across industries.”

-Read the full text of the press release: https://lfaidata.foundation/blog/
+Read the full text on the [LF AI & data blog post](https://lfaidata.foundation/blog/2023/09/19/deepcausality-joins-lf-ai-data-as-new-sandbox-project/).

 ## About